Tokyo Disneyland: Park layout and attractions

 With a few exceptions, Tokyo Disneyland features the same attractions found in Disneyland and Walt Disney World's Magic Kingdom.

 World Bazaar

 World Bazaar is the main entry corridor and primary shopping area of Tokyo Disneyland.
-Despite the use of the word "World" in its name, the general look and theme of World Bazaar is that of early 20th-century America, matching the "Main Street, U.S.A." areas of other Magic Kingdom-style parks.
+Despite the use of the word "World" in its name, the general look and theme of World Bazaar is that of early 20th-century America, matching the "Main Street, USA" areas of other Magic Kingdom-style parks.
 World Bazaar consists of two intersecting "streets": Main Street (the primary corridor running from the main entrance toward Cinderella Castle), and Center Street, which forms a perpendicular line with Main Street and leads to Adventureland in one direction and Tomorrowland in the other.
 World Bazaar has a permanent canopy covering the Main Street and Center Street areas, designed to protect guests from the elements.

 Adventureland

 Adventureland consists of two distinct yet complementary areas: A New Orleans-themed area and a "jungle"-themed area.
 It borrows stylistic and architectural features from the New Orleans Square and Adventureland areas found in Disneyland Park in the United States.